nemo-omen/city-of-burn/README.md

 [geotic](https://github.com/ddmills/geotic) - seems mature and stable.
 Docs are a single `README.md` but they seem to be thorough.
 The library also looks to have a lot of functionality.
 - See a roguelike tutorial that uses geotic here: [Javascript rewrite of the Complete Roguelike Tutorial](https://github.com/luetkemj/jsrlt)

+[Miski](https://github.com/phughesmcr/Miski) - Includes archetypes, API documentation.
+Still pretty new, though, and docs are a little light.
+API is likely not stable, but looks promising.

 [harmony-ecs](https://github.com/3mcd/harmony-ecs) - good docs

 [miniplex](https://github.com/hmans/miniplex) - easy to understand